-There are many terms which you need to understand inorder to fully understand your tax matters.
-We have compiled all important terms for you so that you can easily understand the key terms.
+There are many tax term definitions which you need to understand in order to fully understand your tax matters.
+We have compiled a tax glossary of all important terms for you so that you can easily understand the key terms.

 ABILITY TO PAY